-The Whiskey Lake Greenstone Belt (Figure 3.2) consists of Archean-aged metavolcanic and metasedimentary rocks that form an arcuate, easterly-striking, 10 km by 30 km, synclinal Greenstone Belt, extending westwards from about 6 km east of Elliot Lake (Rogers, 1992).
-Although there is no published information on the age of this greenstone belt, Easton and Heaman (2011) presented preliminary dates for two volcanic samples in the Joubin Township, 2.687 and 2.725 billion years old.
-Drill holes in the greenstone belt in the Townships of Gerow-Gaiashk, northeast of the Township of The North Shore (AFRI # 41J08NW0001, Ontario Ministry of Northern Development and Mines, 2012) indicate a thickness of at least 400 m for the volcano-metasedimentary package.
+The Whiskey Lake Greenstone Belt (Figure 3.2) consists of Archean-aged metavolcanic and metasedimentary rocks that form an arcuate, easterly-striking, 10 km by 30 km, synclinal greenstone belt (Rogers, 1992).
+Although there is no published information on the age of this Greenstone Belt, Easton and Heaman (2011) presented preliminary dates for two volcanic samples in the Joubin Township, 2.687 and 2.725 billion years old.
+Drill holes in the greenstone belt in the Townships of Gerow-Gaiashk east of the City of Elliot Lake (AFRI # 41J08NW0001, Ontario Ministry of Northern Development and Mines, 2012), indicate a thickness of at least 400 m for the volcano-metasedimentary package.

 The Whiskey Lake Greenstone Belt is mostly comprised of metavolcanic rocks in its eastern half.
-Metasedimentary rocks in turn are abundant in the western part of the greenstone belt, where it is overlain by Huronian metasedimentary rocks.
+Metasedimentary rocks in turn are abundant in the western part of the Greenstone Belt, where it is overlain by Huronian metasedimentary rocks.
 Although the Greenstone Belt is in part overlain by rocks of the Huronian Supergroup, there are large exposures of the Archean greenstone rocks southeast and northwest of the belt (Roscoe, 1969).